auth0/Auth0.swift/EXAMPLES.md

 > [!CAUTION]
 > Set this flag only when **DEBUGGING** to avoid leaking user's credentials in the device log.

-With a successful authentication you'll see something similar to the following:
+With a successful authentication you should see something similar to the following:

 ```text
 ASWebAuthenticationSession: https://example.us.auth0.com/authorize?.....